ls1-sys-prog-course-archive-SoSe23/task4-concurrency/README.md

 ### Lock-based Linked List
 `test_locklinkedlist.py` expects `liblocklinkedlist.so` and checks for the following:
 1. the concurrent linked list is implemented correctly
-2. the linked list scales with increasing number of threads
+2. the linked list scales with an increasing number of threads

 ### Lock free Linked List
 `test_lockfreelinkedlist.py` expects `liblockfreelinkedlist.so` and checks for the following:
 1. the concurrent linked list is implemented correctly
-2. the linked list scales with increasing number of threads
+2. the linked list scales with an increasing number of threads

 ### Lock-based Hashmap
 `test_lockhashmap.py` expects `liblockhashmap.so` and checks for the following:
 1. the concurrent hashmap is implemented correctly
-2. the hashmap scales with increasing number of threads in high contention workloads.
+2. the hashmap scales with an increasing number of threads in high contention workloads.

 ### Lock free Hashmap
 `test_lockfreehashmap.py` expects `liblockfreehashmap.so`